erizov/Professor/semester_9/lecture_59_distributed_systems_advanced/crdt/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Crdt for a specific use case (e.g., nearly sorted data)
+7. Optimize Crdt for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Crdt
 9. Compare Crdt performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Crdt to solve a production problem
+10. Design a structure that uses Crdt to tackle a production problem
 11. Create unit tests with 100% code coverage for Crdt
 12. Write a technical blog post explaining Crdt to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Crdt is widely used in production systems
+- **Enterprise Applications**: Crdt is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Performance Optimization**: Applied to improve system efficiency -Architecturetem Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions